vectordotdev/vector/SECURITY.md

 ## Building & Releasing

-Vector takes care to secure the build and relase process to prevent unintended modifications.
+Vector takes care to secure the build and release process to prevent unintended modifications.

 ### Network Security